retromp3/retro/README.md

 ## Stack

-* Flutter/Dart
+* Flutter/Dart for main app
+* Swift/SwiftUI for WatchOS companion app (Retro Shuffle)
 * API: [Spotify SDK](https://github.com/brim-borium/spotify_sdk), [MusicKit](https://github.com/iberatkaya/playify)

 # Setup

-Long story short, we can't distribute the app as an IPA because the Spotify functionality won't work.

-The workaround for this is to compile the app yourself and insert your own Spotify API key and Redirect URIs in the .env file.
+If you'd like to run the app on your own device and compile from the source, you can do so by following the instructions below.

 ### Instructions